if you go into the woods, fun in the woods, fun woodland activities for you and your child

 Trees offer endless opportunities for learning.
 Talk to your child about the difference between evergreen and deciduous trees.
 Can they find an example of each?
 Chat about things at home that are made from different kinds of trees – a pine bed or oak table for instance.
 How many more wooden things can they think of?
 Did they know that wood is used for making paper?
 Or that cork, rubber and maple syrup also come from trees?

 In the autumn, look at the way different trees protect and spread their seeds.
-Can they find sweet chestnuts in a spiky case, a prickly bech-nut case with a velvety-soft inside, an acorn in its hard cup, or a spiny horse chestnut case containing a shiny conker?
+Can they find sweet chestnuts in a spiky case, a prickly beech-nut case with a velvety-soft inside, an acorn in its hard cup, or a spiny horse chestnut case containing a shiny conker?
 Pine-cones open up to spread their seeds when it's warm and dry, and close to protect them when it's cold or wet.
 If you find some, take them home to experiment with.
 Sycamore, ash and maple trees produce winged seeds, or samaras.
 Toss them into the air and watch them twirl to the ground, and you'll see why many people call them spinning jennies or helicopters.

 If you find a fallen tree, have a look at the roots and discuss how, as well as keeping the tree stable and straight, they also draw up water and nutrients from the ground.
-Does their shape reminds your child of anything?
+Does their shape remind your child of anything?
 A freshly sawn tree-stump provides an opportunity for counting rings in the wood to find how old a tree is.
 And of course stumps and fallen trees are always great fun to climb on!

 Nature's paintbox